KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 In general, the implementation does:

-* For each draw call, allocate a block of device memory to hold a single debug output record written by the instrumented shader code.
+* For each draw call, allocate a buffer with enough device memory to hold a single debug output record written by the instrumented shader code.
-    There is a device memory manager to handle this efficiently.
+    The Vulkan Memory Allocator is used to handle this efficiently.

     There is probably little advantage in providing a larger buffer in order to obtain more debug records.
     It is likely, especially for fragment shaders, that multiple errors occurring near each other have the same root cause.